dli-invest/reccomendation-engine/README.md

 in order to compare and see if I made any code changes, I used the built in github functionality.

-See more projects at friendlyuser.github.io
+See more projects at friendlyuser.github.io or dli-invest.github.io